- Homepage

 FAQ

 All participants MUST be sponsored by a Florida American Legion Post.
 You must get in touch with a Post that is closest to your school or residence and submit an interview application to the Post’s Boys State Chairman.
-You can use our Directory for Participants to assist you with finding a Post near you.
+You can use our Directory for Participants (TBD) to assist you with finding a Post near you.
 You can also contact The American Legion, Department of Florida to assist you with getting in touch with a Post’s Boys State Chairman at programs@floridalegion.org or 800-393-3378

 Post’s Boys State Chairman start to conduct their interviews from the Beginning of January to the end of February.
-You can start contacting a Post’s Boys State Chairman as early as November.
+You can start contacting a Post’s Boys State Chairman as early as October.
 You can contact a Post Chairman any time after November, just keep in mind your chances to obtain a Delegate Slot will be significantly reduced if you start contacting Posts in February and March.

 Florida Boys State has many candidates and unfortunately can only allow 530 boys to attend the session.
 All of the young men that would like to participate in Florida Boys State must go through an Interview process with a Local Post in order to be selected as a “Delegate” or “Alternate.”